-Evidenced-Based Practices for Instructional Decisions 21-22
+Evidenced-Based Research to make Instructional Decisions 21-22

 Complete Attendance not available before workshop starts.

 Do we intervene, accommodate or modify?
 We all learn differently and it is hard sometimes to know the difference.
 Today's classroom instruction should include several common practices that are designed to meet the needs of all learners.
 Schools have an increased emphasis on the use of rigorous evidence-based research in guiding instructional decisions.
 How do we support school improvement and improve outcomes for students when there isn't a "one size fits all" program?
 This workshop will challenge your current practices as we deep dive into the evidenced-based research that supports inclusion, the multi-tiered student support team, differentiation, removing barriers, accommodating students with disabilities, documentation, and much more.